Damietta Governorate

 Damietta (city) is famous for its guava farms, as well as the palm trees that cover the coast from Ras El Bar in the east to Gamasa in the west.
 The governorate exports millions of palm trees to many countries every year, including Greece and China.
-Damietta also produces wheat, maize, cotton, rice, potatoes, lemon, grapes and tomatoes.
-It is also famous for its sweet industry, sardine packing, and Domiati cheese.
-Ras El Bar, one of the oldest summer resorts in Egypt, is located at the point where The Nile meets the Mediterranean Sea.
+Damietta also produces wheat, maize, cotton, rice, potatoes, lemons, grapes and tomatoes.
+It is also famous for its sweet industry, sardine packing, furniture industry and Domiati cheese.
+Ras El Bar, one of the oldest summer resorts in Egypt, is located at the point where the Nile river meets the Mediterranean Sea.

-In August 2018, Manal Awad Mikhail was the first Christian Coptic woman to be appointed as a governor in Egypt.
+In August 2018, Manal Awad Mikhail was the first Coptic woman to be appointed as a governor in Egypt.

+On 3 July 2024, the new governor of Damietta was Ayman el-Shahaby.

 Overview

 An important feature of this governorate is the Damietta Port which has been able to accommodate the movement of ships when bad weather forbids nearby ports to do so.

 Municipal divisions

-The governorate is divided into the following municipal divisions for administrative purposes, with a total estimated population as of July 2017 of 1,501,963.
+The governorate is divided into the following municipal divisions for administrative purposes, with an estimated population of 1,610,586 as of January 2023.